caltechlibrary/library-shell-curl-and-api/outline.md

     + Approaches to cleaning
     + Tabulating results
 + Where to go from here
+    + Open Refine
+    + Create your own tools when the shell isn't enough
+        + Python
+        + R
-    + Bash related
+        + JavaScript
-    + curl related
+        + Go
-    + More on Unix as a text processing platform
+    + Unix as a text processing platform